qwerty12/jellyfin-plugin-addic7ed/README.md

 # Unofficial Addic7ed subtitle downloader plugin for Jellyfin

-Written for personal use, so lots of (intentional) limitations/bugs:
+Written for personal use, so lots of limitations/bugs (some intentional):

 * Downloads English subtitles only

-* Only supports episodes and *not* movies
+* Supports episodes only - *not* movies

 * There's no configuration to speak of.
-To log in, you must do so on the Addic7ed site itself with a system-installed version of Firefox on your main profile with no Container.
-This furthermore means:
+To log in, you must use a system-installed version of Firefox (main profile, no Container) to do so on the Addic7ed site itself.
+Because of this:

-    * this won't work on anything other than Windows
+    * this won't work on anything other than Windows (the cookie extraction code isn't exactly cross-platform)

-    * Jellyfin running as a service isn't supported - this assumes Jellyfin is running as the same user as the Firefox instance to pull cookies from
+    * Jellyfin running as a service isn't supported - the plugin assumes Jellyfin is running as the same user as the Firefox instance to pull cookies from

 * Subtitles are sorted in the following order: matching release group, matching source (HDTV etc.) and then hearing impaired subtitles are prioritised